ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 ### Deleting VMware Solutions instances
 {: #data-security-service-delete}

-* When you delete a {{site.data.keyword.vcf-auto-short}} instance, all associated customer workload data is deleted.
+When you delete a {{site.data.keyword.vcf-auto-short}} instance, all associated customer workload data is deleted.
 The underneath IaaS resources are also deleted at the end of the corresponding billing cycle.
-* When you delete a {{site.data.keyword.vm-shared}} instance, all associated customer data is deleted immediately.

 Along with the instance deletion, the instance's configuration and metadata are also marked as "inactive".
 You can request complete deletion of the metadata through a "secure wipe" ticket.